Mineral Test Hole Permit

 Applicants must submit the following items with the proper fees before starting any activity:

-- A notarized Application For Permit To Drill (Form CN-0695) which requires the name, address and telephone number of the well owner and operator, farm owner or unit name, well number, county, name of the U.S. Geological Survey 7.5 topographic quadrangle, location and type of drilling.
+- A notarized Application For Permit To Drill Mineral Test Hole (Form CN-0695) which requires the name, address and telephone number of the test hole owner or lessor, operator, test hole number, county, name of the U.S. Geological Survey 7.5 topographic quadrangle, location and type of drilling.

-- An Organization Report (Form CN-0219) which identifies the company, organization, individual or group for whom the benefit of the project is being conducted.
+- A Mineral Test Hole Organization Report (Form CN-0121) which identifies the company, organization, individual or group for whom the benefit of the project is being conducted.

-- A test hole location plat showing the location of all planned test holes on the appropriate topographic map or maps.
+- A test hole location map or plat showing the location of all planned test holes on the appropriate topographic map or maps.

-- Evidence of a $1,000 plugging bond per test hole or a blanket plugging bond of $10,000 for all test holes drilled under a blanket permit (contact the Division of Water Pollution Control for instructions)
+- Evidence of a $1,000 plugging bond per test hole or a blanket plugging bond of $10,000 for all test holes drilled under a blanket permit (contact the Division of Water Resources for instructions)

 How Will My Application Be Processed?

-The application, required forms and proper fees should be submitted to the Division of Water Resources, Oil and Gas Well Section.
+The application, required forms, and proper fees should be submitted to the Division of Water Resources, Mining Unit.
 A detailed review of the application is conducted and the review process may take up to 15 days.
 No public review is required.

 What Fees Are Required?